 In light of Trump’s comments about women in a 2005 tape that leaked on October 7, Harth has done more interviews.
 She even told the New York Daily News that she feels “vindicated to a certain degree” after the tape’s release.
 Harth’s allegations include a claim that Trump once assaulted her in his daughter Ivanka Trump’s bedroom at his Mar-A-Lago, Florida home.

-Harth did an interview with Inside Edition, which will air on Tuesday, October 11.
+Harth did an interview with Inside Edition, which aired on Tuesday, October 11.

 Here is a look at Harth’s relationship with Trump and her lawsuit.

 1. Harth & George Houraney Met Trump in 1992 as Beauty Pageant Promoters